johannesmik/neurons/docs/index.rst

 It currently supports the **SRM** model for calculating spike trains, and the **STDP** model for learning synaptic weights.

-It originated from a student project at the `Chair for Theoretical Biophysics at TU München`_ in summer term 2014.
+It's the documentation of a student project at the `Chair for Theoretical Biophysics at TU München`_ in summer term 2014.

 .. _Chair for Theoretical Biophysics at TU München: http://www.t35.physik.tu-muenchen.de/